NH corn mazes are fun, unique way to spend a fall day

 107 Beech Hill Road

 About: The corn mazes at Beech Hill Farm are a NH resident (and visitor) favorite.
 Not only does Beech Hill Farm have a corn maze, but they have two different corn mazes this year.
-This year’s themes for the mazes are “A Very British Corn Maze” and “Amazing Birds of Prey”.
-Each maze is about 4 acres in size and takes about 40 minutes to complete.
+This year’s themes for the mazes are “Ocean Action” and “Animal Olympics”.
+Each maze is about four acres in size and takes about 40 minutes to complete.

 Cost: $6 per person for both mazes and children under 3 are free.